Stacks Image 907

 Central ethical questions concerning the natural world, including environmental justice, responding to climate change and environmental devastation, and the relationship between human beings and the environment.

-Reflecting on Nature: Readings in Environmental Ethics and Philosophy, 2nd.
-Ed.
-Lori Gruen, Dale Jamieson & Chistopher Schlottmann, Oxford University Press, 2013.
+Reflecting on Nature: Readiings in Environmental Ethics and Philosophy, 2nd, Edition, Lori Gruen, Dale Jamieson and Christopher Schlottmann (New York and Oxford: Oxford Univeristy Press, 2013.

 COURSE CONTENT